rmsk2/rustpwman/README.md

 ### Copy to clipboard

-This menu entry can be used to copy the value of the currently selected password entry to the clipboard.
-For the reasons described [below](#a-note-about-using-the-clipboard) this feature requires an additional tool which accepts its input via stdin and uses that data to set the clipboard contents.
-The path to this tool can be confgured by calling
+This menu entry can be used to copy the value of the currently selected password entry and the values of all queued entries to the clipboard.
+For the reasons described
+[below](#a-note-about-using-the-clipboard) this feature requires an additional tool which accepts its input via stdin and uses that data to set the clipboard contents.
+The path to this tool can be confgured by calling `rustpwman cfg`.
-`rustpwman cfg`.
 When you use `clip.exe` under Windows for this purpose you have to be aware that non ASCII characters may not be displayed correctly after pasting the clipboard data.
 The reason for this is that `clip.exe` expects a character encoding different from UTF-8 which is the default for Rust.
-If you want to prevent this problem you can use
-`paste_utf8.exe -c` instead of `clip.exe`.
+If you want to prevent this problem you can use `paste_utf8.exe -c` instead of `clip.exe`.

 ### Add entry